ibizq/publish-subscribe-lab/README.md

 ## Usage

+1. Create Instances of Machines:

-1. Create instances of `Machine` and initialize their stock.
+   Start by creating instances of vending machines using the `Machine` class.
+Initialize their stock levels.

+2. Initialize the Publish-Subscribe Service:

-2. Create an instance of `PublishSubscribeService`.
+   Create an instance of the `PublishSubscribeService` class, which will manage subscribers and event publication.

+3. Create Subscribers:

-3. Create instances of subscribers (`MachineRefillSubscriber` and `StockWarningSubscriber
+   Create instances of subscribers (`MachineRefillSubscriber` and `StockWarningSubscriber`) and subscribe them to specific event types using the `Subscribe` method of the `IPublishSubscribeService` interface.

+4. Publish Events:

+   Create instances of events (e.g., `MachineSaleEvent` or `MachineRefillEvent`) and use the `Publish` method of the `IPublishSubscribeService` interface to publish them.
+Subscribers will be notified and handle the events according to their logic.

+5. Handle Events:

+   Subscribers (`MachineRefillSubscriber` and `StockWarningSubscriber`) will handle events based on their logic.
+For example, `MachineRefillSubscriber` will increase the stock when a `MachineRefillEvent` occurs, and `StockWarningSubscriber` will generate `LowStockWarningEvent` or `StockLevelOkEvent` based on stock levels.

+6. Unsubscribe (Optional):

+   If you want to unsubscribe a subscriber from receiving specific events, you can use the `Unsubscribe` method of the `IPublishSubscribeService` interface.

+7. Additional Event Handling:

+   Remember that subscribers can create new events if desired.
+These events will be handled after all existing events are handled by other subscribers.

+Customize the logic within subscribers and events to suit your specific requirements.